maetl/geographiq/README.md

 About
 -----

-Source code for the http://geographiq.info/ web service for localizing software in multiple languages.
+Source code for the <http://geographiq.info> web service.

 Dependencies
 ------------

-This fellow rolls on Rack, Sinatra, and ActiveRecord.

 Example configuration for Gem Bundler, which is confirmed to run on the Heroku Bamboo stack: